rujhaan123/Th-Assignment/README.md

 2. Once the project and wokspace is setup we need to link workspace with our github repo.
 For this project we have use VCS driven workflow but as per the requirement API driven and CLI driven workflow can also be used.
 Below link can be followed for setup. https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-vcs-change

 3. Once the workspace is ready and linked with your repository, you are all set for the infrastructure deployment.
-With every commit made to the main.tf file in your repository, Terraform will automatically execute a plan and apply in the cloud workspace.
+With every commit made to the repo, Terraform will automatically execute a plan and apply in the cloud workspace.
 This ensures that your infrastructure stays up-to-date with your latest configurations

-4. Below are the screenshots de
+4.In addition to automating infrastructure deployment, we are also leveraging Terraform Cloud for efficient management of our variables and state files.
+This approach ensures a centralized, secure, and version-controlled storage for our Terraform state files, while also providing a convenient way to manage and update our variables.
+Please refer to the screenshots below for a visual reference of our setup